wschreyer/PENTrack/README.md

 - Hend: final total energy of particle [eV]
 - Eend: final kinetic energy of the particle [eV]
 - stopID: code which identifies how/in what geometry the particle ended
-  - 0: not catagorized
+  - 0: not categorized
   - -1: did not finish (reached max. simulation time)
   - -2: hit outer poundaries
   - -3: produced numerical error
   - -4: decayed
   - -5: found no initial position
   - 1: absorbed in default medium
-  - 2+: absorbed in geometry associated with number
+  - 2+: absorbed in geometry associated with number (as defined in geometry.in)
 - NSpinflip: number of spin flips that the particle underwent during simulation
 - spinflipprob: probability that the particle has undergone a spinflip, calculated by bruteforce integration of the Bloch equation
 - ComputingTime: Time that PENTrack required to compute and track the particle [s]